Bryan Meehan

 Bryan Meehan is an Irish businessman and formally the executive chair of Blue Bottle Coffee Company.
-He also created Fresh and Wild organic markets in London, and then founded the all-natural skincare beauty line, Nude with Bono and Ali Hewson.
+He also created the "Fresh and Wild"organic markets in London, and then founded the all-natural skincare beauty line "Nude" with Bono and Ali Hewson.
 Meehan is now focused on climate related projects including Dromgarriff Rainforest in Glengarriff, Ireland and since 2018 has served on The Global Sustainability Board at Nestle.
-His investments and philanthropy are heavily focused on projects that are positively impacting climate change.
+His investments and philanthropy are heavily focused on projects that are meant to help combat climate change.

 Blue Bottle Coffee Company

 Meehan led a major investment of Blue Bottle Coffee in 2012.
 Blue Bottle Coffee Company is a US coffee roaster and retailer headquartered in Oakland, California and considered a major player in third wave coffee.
 The company was founded by James Freeman in 2002.
 Blue Bottle currently has stores in the San Francisco Bay Area, LA, New York, Cambridge, Boston, Miami, & Japan.
 In 2015, the company raised $73,000,000 in a round led by Fidelity Investments.
 Other investors include Jared Leto, Tony Hawk, Chris Sacca & Bono.